You’ll love visiting Belgium in winter! It’s such a beautiful country and offers so much intrigue no matter what your interests are.

 However, don’t let the hoards of people put you off.
 You’ll most likely bump into them around the main square and historic centre (also a UNESCO World Heritage Site), but veer away from this path a little throughout the day and you’ll find yourself on your own or in much smaller numbers.

 Bruges is perhaps most well known for its medieval architecture – in fact, the city was the principal filming location for popular TV Drama ‘The White Queen’.

-Aside from incredible architecture, Bruges also has a thriving chocolate production line – they even have a ‘guild’ to promote chocolatiers that make and sell handmade chocolates in Bruges.
+Aside from incredible architecture, Bruges also has a thriving chocolate industry – they even have a ‘guild’ to promote chocolatiers that make and sell handmade chocolates in Bruges.

 Brussels is Belgium’s capital and is also considered to be the hub of European politics as the European Quarter in Brussels so often plays host to diplomats of the European Union.

 Although Brussels is officially a bilingual city (of Dutch, English and French), French is most commonly used throughout, so you’ll be safe to just use that for the length of your stay… alongside English of course.

 Brussels is most known for multiple UNESCO World Heritage Sites, such as Grand-Place, Hôtel Tassel, Hôtel Solvay, Hôtel van Eetvelde and the Hortamuseum to name just a few.